Free Speech & Expression

 "Congress shall make no law respecting an establishment of religion or prohibiting the free exercise thereof; or abridging the freedom of speech, or of the press; or the right of the people peaceably to assemble, and to petition the government for a redress of grievances."

 Protected speech usually includes the oral or written exchange of ideas, particularly those that contain political, scientific, literary or artistic value.
-The commitment to free expression is at the core of UNH’s dedication to teaching, research, and public servicE.
+The commitment to free expression is at the core of UNH’s dedication to teaching, research, and public service.

 WHEN DOES SPEECH LOSE FIRST AMENDMENT PROTECTIONS?

 Because the First Amendment is intended to allow for the expression of varied perspectives, the presentation of ideas and beliefs that conflict with your own is likely to occur.
 This can be, at times, uncomfortable as well as emotionally and intellectually challenging.
 It is, however, an equal right afforded to all persons and perspectives, which the University is legally bound to protect.
+This does not mean that there aren’t parameters for expressive activities.

 The following are forms of speech which are not protected: